Homological properties of extensions of algebras: Jacobi-Zariski sequences for proj-bounded extensions

 \section{Jacobi-Zariski sequences for proj-bounded extensions}

-A key result from \cite{CLMS20Arx} is what they call a ``Jacobi-Zariski almost exact sequence'' for an arbitrary extension of algebras.
-The result is then applied to bounded extensions $B\subseteq A$ in \cite{CLMS21} to provide an exact sequence that compares the Hochschild homologies of $B$ and $A$, via the $B$-relative Hochshild homology of $A$.
+A key result from \cite{CLMS20Arx} (see also \cite{CLMS20ArxCor} for a corrected formulation and \cite{CLMS24} for a corrected proof) is what they call a ``Jacobi-Zariski almost exact sequence'' for an arbitrary extension of algebras.
+The result is then applied to bounded extensions $B\subseteq A$ in \cite[Theorem 6.5]{CLMS20Arx} (see also \cite[Theorem 6.5]{CLMS20ArxCor} and \cite[Theorem 3.8]{CLMS24}) to provide an exact sequence that compares the Hochschild homologies of $B$ and $A$, via the $B$-relative Hochschild homology of $A$.
 Their argument applies equally well to the wider class of proj-bounded extensions:

 \begin{theorem} Let $B \subseteq A$ be a proj-bounded extension of $k$-algebras and let $X$ be an $A$ bimodule.
 Assume that $A/B$ has index of projectivity $n$ and $\tn{pd}_{B^e}{A/B}=u$.
 Then there is a long exact sequence